 Most dogs recover from the acute phase but, if they don’t, they enter the subclinical phase, which can last for months or years as the bacteria remain latent.
 Until the chronic phase, which can result in weight loss, anemia, behavioral problems, bleeding, eye inflammation, fluid accumulation in the hind legs.
 A dog’s long-term health depends on detecting the Ehrlichia bacteria in the acute phase, when it is still treatable with antibiotics.

 Otherwise, dogs may need intravenous fluids or blood transfusions to survive.

 Rocky Mountain Spotted Fever

-Transmitted by American Dog, Lone Star, and Wood Ticks, Rocky Mountain Spotted Fever is something of a triple threat for pups (and humans!).
-Rickettsia rickettsii, the bacterium behind the disease, acts very similarly to Ehrlichia, and infects dogs in acute and subclinical phases.
+Transmitted by lone-star, wood, and American dog ticks, Rocky Mountain spotted fever is something of a triple threat for pups (and humans!).
+Rickettsia rickettsii, the bacterium behind the disease, acts very similarly to Ehrlichia and infects dogs in acute and subclinical phases.
 But with RMSF, the acute stage is the most serious.
-Within two weeks of a bite, dogs may experience loss of appetite, cough, pinkeye, swelling of the legs and joints, seizures, skin lesions, and renal failure.
+Within two weeks a tick bite on a dog, dogs may experience loss of appetite, cough, pinkeye, swelling of the legs and joints, seizures, skin lesions, and renal failure.
 The good news is that it can be treated with antibiotics.
 The bad news is that, untreated, it can be fatal.

-Although it’s the most well-known tick disease in humans, Lyme Disease is less of a concern for dogs.
-Deer Ticks have to attach to a dog for 48 hours in order to pass on the Borrelia bacteria that cause the disease, and only about 10 percent of dogs exposed will actually contract Lyme.
-Early antibiotic treatment mean it’s seldom fatal.
+Although it’s the most well-known tick disease in humans, Lyme disease is less of a concern for dogs.
+Deer ticks have to attach to a dog for 48 hours in order to pass on the Borrelia bacteria that cause the disease, and only about 10 percent of dogs exposed will actually contract Lyme.
+With the help of antibiotic treatment, it’s seldom fatal.

 Hopefully, this information will ensure that fewer “good boys” and “good girls” become statistics.